From seniors to citizens: Hard conversations - The Tufts Daily

 Senior spring to social security.
 On the hill to over the hill.
 Graduation to … grandchildren?
 Here’s what seniors have to say before all is said and done.

 Kella Merlain-Moffatt knows who she is.
 Her mother, and the world, often ask her to assess her identities.
 At this point, months from her would-be graduation, she asserted, “I’m Ghanaian-Haitian-American, or Haitian-Ghanaian-American.
-The order really doesn’t matter as long as American is last.”
+The order really doesn’t matter.”

 With her senior thesis, Merlain-Moffatt is attempting to answer some lingering questions: “Why is it that people who are technically Latin American [particularly those from Belize, Brazil, and Haiti] don’t identify with being Latinx, and what are the things that are keeping them from being a part of it?”

-Note: Correction: A previous version of this column included several errors.
-A previous version said Merlain-Moffatt lived in the Africana Center, which should have read Capen House.
-The column references an incident where Merlain-Moffatt spoke with a peer after he made a remark that stood out to her for its racial and sexist implications.
-Merlain-Moffatt did not in fact speak with this peer.
-The column has been updated to reflect these changes.
-The Daily regrets this error.